bianca9901/cheers-quiz/README.md

 ### Unsolved bugs
 None
 ### Mistakes
 * I initially made a mistake of naming the functions in less descriptive ways, which could have caused confusion for other readers trying to understand the code.
-Once I realized this, I corrected the function names to be more clear.
+Once I realized this, I corrected the function names to be even more clear.

 ---